INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

-Taking as input raw or quality processed reads (as user-defined), the "Viral enrichment" step will try to retain potential viral reads based on a "permissive" reads classification against a viral sequence database.
+The **"Viral enrichment"** step will try to **retain potential viral reads** based on a rapid and less strict classification of the reads against a viral sequence database.
+This step is directly performed over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::